-Capital of Wales Dropdown content since 1955, Cardiff Dropdown content is unrecognisable from a few years ago.
+Capital of Wales since 1955, Cardiff is unrecognisable from a few years ago.
 With an exhilarating mix of heavyweight cultural sights, exciting regeneration projects – not least the revitalized Cardiff Bay – world-class sport, a prolific music scene and some seriously banging nightlife, it’s easy to see why Cardiff now ranks alongside London and Edinburgh as one of the UK’s most compelling destinations.
 So if you were in any doubt, here are ten great reasons to visit…

 Pick of the city centre restaurants is The Potted Pig, which occupies the vaults of an old bank, and where – yep, you guessed it – pork reigns supreme.
 It’s worth making the short trip out to well-heeled Pontcanna, where Fish at 85 is doing great things – pick your fish from the counter and the chef will prepare it just as you like it.